top of page

 5 Best Free Mental Health Apps for Young People in the UK

 Young people in the UK have access to a range of free mental health apps designed to support emotional well-being.
 Whether you’re dealing with anxiety, stress, low mood, or just need a safe space to talk, these apps provide practical tools and professional guidance.
-Here are five of the best mental health apps for young people in the UK that are available to download for free:

 1. Tellmi